Counting curves with local tangency constraints: Curves with local tangency constraints

 i.e. the total local contact order to $D$ is nondecreasing as a family of smooth curves in $\calM^{J}_{M,A,k}\lll \T^{m-1} p\rrr$ degenerates to $u$ (see Lemma~\ref{lem:cusp_deg} below for a slightly more general statement).
 Further, after we have discarded the ghost components that are connected to $u_0$, the curve has $a$ connected branches, each containing one of the points $\Tz_i$.

 Now consider the (nodal, possibly disconnected) curve $\ovl{u}$ obtained as follows: \begin{enumerate} \item remove the main component of $u$, along with all other ghost components which are connected to it through ghost components \item add a new marked point at each of the nearby special points $\wt{z}_i$ on a nonconstant component $u_i$ as above \item replace each multiply covered component by its underlying simple curve, discard extra components (other than the $u_i$) in the same branch when two or more have the same image, and finally parametrize each branch of the resulting nodal curve by a new tree (as in the proof of Proposition~\ref{prop:pseu_basic}). \end{enumerate} Observe that $\ovl{u}$ has the same image under the evaluation map as $u$ (technically we may have removed some of the original $k$ unconstrained marked points but using the fact that they all map to $p$ we recover the missing components of the evaluation map).
 If we assume that the maneuver (3) does not involve any components adjacent to the removed ghost components, then since $\ovl{u}$ satisfies the tangency constraint $\lll \T^{\ord(u,D;\wt{z}_i)-1}p\rrr$ at each of the new marked points $\wt{z}_i$, it follows from \eqref{eq:ord} that steps (1) and (2) do not reduce the codimension of the constraint, so the index of $\ovl{u}$ is at most that of $u$, which implies in turn that its image has dimension at most that of $u$.
 To see that we in fact have $\ind(\ovl{u}) \leq \ind(u) - 2$, observe that because, by stability, each ghost component has at least three special points, one of the following must occur: \begin{enumerate}[label=(\alph*)] \item one or more of the unconstrained marked points $z_1,...,z_k$ maps to $p$, or \item $\ovl{u}$ is disconnected (recall that the main component has been removed) and has $a > 1$ nonconstant components. \end{enumerate} Case (a) clearly involves an additional constraint of codimension at least two.
 So does case (b) because as in \cite[Thm.6.2.6]{JHOL} each node reduces the index by $2$.
+(For example, instead of a single curve that is tangent to $D$ at $p$ [of codimension $4$], we might have a nodal curve whose two components both go through $p$ [of codimension $6$].)
 Since such curves $\ovl{u}$ are simple, we can assume that they are regular and hence appear with the expected dimension.
 It follows that the image under the evaluation map of the stratum containing $u$ has codimension at least two.

 It remains to check that the above claims still hold if one (or more) of the nonconstant components $u_i$ that carry some part of the tangency constraint is multiply covered.
 In this case, we replace $u_i$ satisfying $\lll\T^{m_i-1}p\rrr$ with $\ov u_i$ satisfying $\lll\T^{\ov m_i-1}p\rrr$ where $u_i = \ka\ov u_i$ and $m_i \le \ka \ov m_i$.
 The calculation in \eqref{eq:ovum} shows that the contribution of the component $\ov u_i$ to the total index is at least two less than that of $u_i$.
 Hence again the image under the evaluation map of the stratum containing such curves has codimension at least two.